Naem-J/touch-grass/docs/overview/overview.md

 # Touch Grass API Overview

 The Touch Grass service is a REST API that provides information about state and national parks in California.
-It also maintains visitor profiles to match similar subscribers with potential park destinations.
+It also collects common interests among types of visitors for comparison with parks with similar traits.

 ### Great for Explorers